BenjaminOyarzun17/ProcessProphet/README.md

 # Welcome to Process Prophet!
+Process prophet is a backend server that combines the power of the RMTPP model and process mining techniques.
+In particular, a process twin is created for an existing process that is able to:
+- simulate existing behavior.
+- make predictions for ongoing process cases.

+This can provide important insights for project managers while improving decision making and resource allocation.

+This model can be implemented in a variety of fields, as long as you have a timestamp, case id and an event name in your data.
+Therefore, Process Prophet also has a wide variety of possible areas of application.

+We also provide an `API` to agilize integration with other frontend interfaces.

+A CLI in the form of a `terminal user interface` is also provided for endusers that just want to use our provided functionalities.

 # Integrate our backend into your application
 We implemented our backend using a flask backend.
 Therefore, the backend can also be integrated with